Trump paints dark vision in final day of campaigning

 At the rally, Trump again engaged in electoral expectations-setting, telling the crowd Tuesday could be a difficult day for Republicans.

+On his way to his second campaign stop of the day in Indiana, Trump brushed off questions about potential political and legal perils of a Democratic Congress.

+"No, I don't care," Trump told reporters when asked if he was at all worried about a Democratic House going after his tax returns, which he has yet to release.
+"They can do whatever they want, and I can do whatever I want."

-The president also planned to appear later Monday at a rally in Indiana before making his last official stop of the campaign in Rush Limbaugh's hometown of Cape Girardeau, Missouri.
+After the Indiana rally, the president plans to make his last official stop of the 2018 campaign season in Rush Limbaugh's hometown of Cape Girardeau, Missouri.